lmfarley10/analytics-ai/generative-ai-multi-agent-oda/provision-agent-23ai/provision-agent-23ai.md

 This task will help you to create vault which would be used to save secrets for the database

 1. Locate Vault under Key Management & Secret Management.
-Provide Name and click on Create Vault.
+Provide Name e.g. **genaiagentvault** and click on Create Vault.

     ![Vault](images/create_vault.png)

 2. Go to the newly created Vault.
 Click on Create Key.

-3. Provide Name and leave rest as default.
+3. Provide Name e.g. **genaiagentkey** and leave rest as default.
 Choose Protection Mode as HSM and click on Create Key.

     ![Create Key](images/create_key.png)